hadimsnj/SGRACEx1/demo/README.md

 2. sgrace.py loads a FPGA bit file called gat_all_unsigned.bit.
 Make sure you move the provided  bit and hwh files to the overlays directory with the correct name.

-3. The notebook is set to training=0 so only inference will be run.
+3. If the notebook is set to training=0 only inference will be run.
+Set training to 1 to perform training as well.

 The notebook is set to load model parameters from a file "models/model_photo_8bit.ptx".
 Make sure you store the provided model to the "models" directory.